yongjhih/retrofit2.bak/README.md

 Observable<List<User>> userList();
 ```

-For access to the raw HTTP response use the Response type. (in progress)
+For access to the raw HTTP response use the Response type.

 ```java
 // in progress